 - Activity & movement in everyday life

-Sleep is indispensable for us and rightly takes on an important role, because it forms the central regeneration period for our body and especially for our brain.
+Sleep is essential for us and rightly plays an important role, because it forms the central regeneration period for our body and especially for our brain.

-Among other things, during sleep, energy stores are replenished, growth hormones are released, cells are repaired and renewed, the immune system is strengthened and much more.
-But even though we spend so much time in our lives asleep, it is not always easy to wake up in the morning truly rested and refreshed.
-In order for the numerous essential regeneration processes to run optimally night after night and for us to gather enough energy for the next day, restful sleep is of great importance.
-The duration and quality of our nightly rest are particularly decisive for a "really good night's sleep" and a healthy, productive everyday life.
+During sleep, energy stores are replenished, growth hormones are released, cells are repaired and renewed, the immune system is strengthened and much more.
+But even though we spend so much of our lives asleep, it's not always easy to wake up truly rested and refreshed.
+Restful sleep is of great importance so that the numerous essential regeneration processes can run optimally night after night and we can gather enough energy for the next day.
+The duration and quality of our nocturnal rest phase are particularly decisive for a "really good sleep" and a healthy, productive everyday life.

 Sleep hygiene refers to the interaction of various rules and methods to make sleep more restful and to improve its quality in the long term.
-Perfect sleep hygiene includes 5 crucial building blocks.
+Perfect sleep hygiene comprises 5 crucial building blocks.

 #2 The optimal sleep routine

-Humans are "creatures of habit" and also adapt to a certain rhythm when it comes to sleep.
-The right sleep routine can make it easier to fall asleep and help promote restful sleep in the long run.
+People are "creatures of habit" and also adapt to a certain rhythm when it comes to sleep.
+The right sleep routine can make it easier to fall asleep and help promote restful sleep over the long term.

-How, what and when we eat has a huge impact on our sleep patterns.
-The wrong eating patterns and certain nutrients not only make it difficult to fall asleep in a relaxed manner, but also to sleep soundly through the night.
-The right nutrition, on the other hand, can positively influence your sleep.
+How, what and when we eat has a major impact on our sleep patterns.
+The wrong eating habits and certain nutrients not only make it difficult to fall asleep easily, but also to stay asleep peacefully.
+The right diet, on the other hand, can have a positive effect on your sleep.

-Stress and lack of relaxation before bedtime disrupt sleep and much-needed regeneration, preventing the body from recovering adequately.
-Switching off and coming to rest before going to bed is therefore an important prerequisite for a peaceful night's sleep.
-Targeted relaxation also helps you to fall asleep and prepares you optimally for regeneration.
+Stress and a lack of relaxation before going to bed ensure that sleep and the much-needed regeneration are disrupted and the body cannot recover sufficiently.
+Switching off and calming down before going to bed is therefore an important prerequisite for a good night's sleep.
+Targeted relaxation also supports falling asleep and optimally prepares you for regeneration.